kserve/kserve/docs/samples/multimodelserving/benchmark/BENCHMARK.md

         | 250 | 250 | 50 | 6.846 | 3.223 | 3.575 | 23.825 | 100.167 | 351.26 |
         | 500 | 500 | 100 | 260.202 | 2.846 | 1298| 2025| 2241| 2475 |

-    At 500 multi-model serving starts to scale up which causes the latency to dramatically increase.
+    At 500 QPS the multi-model serving starts to scale up which causes the latency to dramatically increase.
 The benchmark for this case will stop at 500 QPS because 500+ QPS will lead to pods scaling which is not what the focus should be on.

     ![](./plots/simple_string_25_qps_cpu.png)
     ![](./plots/simple_string_50_qps_cpu.png)